How to Become a Speech Therapist in Florida

 Step 2.
 Complete 9 Months of Post-Graduate Professional Experience Through a Clinical Fellowship Program

-The Florida Board requires SLP license candidates to complete 9 months of professional experience that involves direct supervision by a state-licensed SLP as part of a post-graduate clinical fellowship.
+The Florida Board requires SLP license candidates to complete 9 months of professional experience in a hands-on setting with patients.
+You’ll be under direct supervision by a state-licensed SLP as part of a post-graduate clinical fellowship.

-A full-time fellowship would consist of 30 hours per week for thirty-six 36 weeks while a part-time fellowship would consist of 15 hours per week for 72 weeks.
+A full-time fellowship consists of 30 hours per week for 36 weeks, while a part-time fellowship consists of at least 15 hours per week for 72 weeks.

 Step 3.
 Pass the Speech-Language Pathology Praxis Examination

-As the final qualification for licensure through the Florida Board of Speech-Language Pathology & Audiology, you must pass the Speech-Language Pathology Praxis Exam
+As the final qualification for licensure through the Florida Board of Speech-Language Pathology & Audiology, you must pass the National Speech and Pathology Exam.

-In preparation for the exam, you may review the Praxis Information Bulletin and practice questions in the Speech-Language Pathology Praxis Study Companion.
+In preparation for the exam, you might want to review the Praxis Information Bulletin for test-taking information.
+To cover the 132 questions you’ll encounter, it’s also a good idea to check out the Speech-Language Pathology Praxis Study Companion.

 The computer-based speech-language pathology test covers the following topics:

-The test is scored on a 100-200 score scale, and the required minimum score is 162.
+The test is scored on a 100-200 score scale, and the required minimum score to become licensed is 162.
+You’ll have Praxis send your scoring information directly to the Board.

 Considering CCC-SLP Certification